Acquira’s Investment Committee Will Help You Find Better Businesses

 Acquira’s Investment Committee is a key feature of the Accelerator Program.
 Once an Acquisition Entrepreneur brings a deal to the Committee that matches the AE’s unique investment thesis, they receive an invitation to an in-person workshop and additional training.

-The workshop is a chance for Acquisition Entrepreneurs to better get to know Acquira and vice versa, which is essential when seeking a long term relationship or partnership.
-There, AEs are able to ask our team of acquisition experts questions and get deeper insights into their own deals.
+The workshop is a chance for Acquisition Entrepreneurs to better get to know Acquira and vice versa, which is essential when seeking a long-term relationship or partnership.
+There, AEs can ask our team of acquisition experts questions and get deeper insights into their own deals.

 The additional training includes The Last Mile, which is built to take business buyers from pre-LOI all the way to closing on the business.